orientechnologies/orientdb-docs/OrientJS-Query-Live-Query.md

 You can execute Live Queries using the `db.liveQuery()` method with a [`LIVE SELECT`](SQL-Live-Select.md) statement passed as its argument.

-From OrientDB 2.2.x in order to make live query works the token must be enabled.
+> IMPORTANT: From OrientDB 2.2.x in order to make live query works the token must be enabled.
 See [here](OrientJS-Server.md#using-tokens)

 ## Understanding Live Queries

 Traditional queries provide you with information that is current at the time the query is issued.
 In most cases, such as well pulling statistical data on long-dead ball players like Ty Cobb, this behavior is sufficient to your needs.
 But, what if about when you need real time information.